kathbruten/Project-1/README.md

 git push to update work to GitHub

 ### Deployment
-To deploy the website, I followed the below steps on GitHub.
+To deploy the website, I used GitHub Pages and followed the steps below:
-Go to "Settings" on the repository
+1. Go to "Settings" on my repository
-On "Source" of "GitHub Pages", select "master for Branch and click save The website is now published on GitHub Pages and the link is provided on on the same section
+2. Go to "GitHub Pages" > "Source" and then select "master for Branch" > save
+3. After a few hours, the website was published on GitHub Pages and the link is provided on on the same section